Ytosko/Ytosko/README.md

 - 👋 Hi, I’m @Ytosko
 - 👀 I’m interested in Coding & Chilling
-- 🌱 I’m currently learning ASP .NET Core
+- 🌱 I’m currently learning Python & ASP .NET Core
-- 💞️ I’m looking to collaborate on Team project on JS & Node JS
+- 💞️ I’m looking to collaborate on Team project on Python, JavaScript & Node JS
 - 📫 You can reach me at ytosko@hotmail.com